UPPMAX/HPC-python/docs/day1/interactive.rst

 - However, scheduling each new line is too slow, as it can take minutes (or sometimes hours) before the new code is run.
 - Instead, there is a way to directly work with such code: use an interactive session.

-Some other users want to run programs that
-(1) use a lot of CPU and memory, and (2) need to be persistent/available.
+Some other users want to run programs that (1) use a lot of CPU and memory, and (2) need to be persistent/available.
 One good example is Jupyter.

 - Running such a program on a login nodes would harm all other users on the login node.
 - Running such a program on a computer node using ``sbatch`` would not allow a user to connect to it.
 - In such a case: use an interactive session.

+.. admonition:: About Jupyter

+   - For HPC2N, using Jupyter on HPC2N is possible, through a batch job.
+   - For UPPMAX, using Jupyter is easier.
+   - For LUNARC, using Jupyter (<https://lunarc-documentation.readthedocs.io/en/latest/guides/applications/Python/#jupyter-lab>) works best using the LUNARC HPC Desktop.
+Go to the Applications menu, hover over Applications - Python, and select Jupyter Lab from the menu that pops up to the right.
+   - For NSC, using Jupyter is easiest done through ThinLinc, but can also be used via an SSH tunnel.

 .. admonition:: In this session we will talk about